Celebrating the ‘bumblebees of Kent’ through our Making a Buzz for the Coast photography competition!

 The theme is of the Making a Buzz for the Coast Photography Competition is “Kent’s beautiful bumblebees”.
 The theme is open to your personal interpretation but we’re looking for beautiful photographs that show bumblebees in Kent.
 The Jury’s decision as to the eligibility of individual photographs will be final and no correspondence will be entered into.

 To Enter: Send in one photo per entrant of a photo taken in Kent of a bumblebee in JPEG format.
+Please include the photo location and full name.
 Photos should be ‘natural’ and not filtered or edited to enhance original image.
 You can crop the image to improve composition.
 The judges reserve the right to exclude any image they believe may have been excessively treated so as to alter its authenticity.

 Entries should be sent by email to: firstname.lastname@example.org